yoanesber/Spring-Boot-JWT-Auth-PostgreSQL/README.md

 }
 ```

 ### Netflix Shows API
 Netflix Show API allows users to perform CRUD operations on Netflix Shows.
 Users can create, retrieve, update, and delete show records.
 Access to these endpoints requires authentication via JWT.

 #### Create a Netflix Show
-Create a new Netflix Show

 `POST` http://localhost:8081/api/v1/netflix-shows

+This endpoint allows users to create a new Netflix show by providing relevant details in the request body.
+Ensure that a valid JWT token is included in the Authorization header.

 **Request Body:**
 ```json